bcsurf2822/parsity_js_pro/src/event_handling/README.md

 ---

-This week you will be building your own snake game!
+Time to build your own snake game!
 The video below will show you an example of what you will need to make.
 This will be a challenging project but will reinforce your understanding of vanilla JS, DOM manipulation and handling events.

 Snake Game Template: https://codepen.io/brian_jenney/pen/XWeYgyb